mosi-arch/documents/prime-number-cryptography.md

 ```
 x = primeGeneratorRandom(48 digit)
 y = primeGeneratorRandom(52 digit)
+// r is rsa
 r = x * y
+// z is encrypted rsa
 z = hash(r)
 ```
 security details: rsa made by prime numbers lentgh must be 2^2048 to not cracking in this decade (2020 to 2030)\